cyverse/clank/README.md

 * group_vars (See [group_vars dist](dist_files/group_vars) for blank template)

-Your hosts file and group_vars should reflect one another.
+The hosts and group_vars files should reflect one another.
 This would include renaming the dist file to relflect the groups you wish to create with ansible.

 ######SSL configuration files